 This Code of Conduct, including the Anti-Harassment and Anti-Discrimination Policy, apply to employee behavior within social media and in public online spaces.
-Do not post any information or conduct any online activity that may violate applicable local, state or federal laws or regulations.
-Any conduct which under the law is impermissible if expressed in any other form or forum is impermissible if expressed through social media.
+Winrock may review and address inappropriate postings on personal social media that relate to Winrock or other staff.